Inventitech/phd-thesis-template/README.md

 This is an improved version of the [TU Delft PhD thesis template,](https://www.tudelft.nl/en/tu-delft-corporate-design/downloads/) versioned `ff9d073` (from July 2nd, 2015).
-It makes a number of improvements to increase both on- and off-screen (printing) quality, as well as reduce printing costs.
+It features a number of changes to increase both on- and off-screen (printing) quality, as well as reduce printing costs.
+The layout is very well-readable, but rather on the low end of font size and page utilization (i.e., if anything, I would recommend to increase font size or page margins).

 Specifically, it makes these key improvements over the TU Delft house
 style: